PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-09 17:50:25
+Last updated: 2024-04-09 17:51:02
-Random Quote: I put up a good fight but I lost.
-For the first time, but not the last. - Rue Bennett
+Random Quote: Robin: "That was not cool, Ted."Lily: "Contraction!"Robin: "That wasn't cool, Ted?" - Robin Scherbatsky